WCBROW01/math-parsing/README.md

 Addition, subtraction, multiplication, division, modulus, and exponentiation are all supported.
 Parentheses are supported and the order of operations is honored, so anything that works in a basic calculator should work properly.
 Expressions like 2(1) and 2sqrt(2) are supported and will imply multiplication exactly as expected.

+### Comparison operators

+All standard comparison operators seen in most programming languages are supported.
+There are operators for equality, inequality, less than, greater than, less or equal, and greater or equal.
+A comparison will return 0 if false and 1 if true.
+A proper boolean type may be added later.

 ### Mathematical constants

 *e* and *pi* will expand into their respective constants in the expression.

 ### Variables

 You are able to declare variables using the let keyword, assign and reassign values to them using ‘=’, and use them within in any mathematical expression.
 You may not name them the same as any built-in functions or include any operators or delimiters within the name.
+You can also define constants using the const keyword.

 ### Built-in functions